 Well, now is the time.
 I prepared my usual pastry cream (without butter and half the sugar) and whisked in a whole jar of Bronte pistacchio cream.
 I don’t know how, but it is as if someone roasted a ton of pistachios and magically trapped the smell inside this tiny jar.
 I stuffed the eclairs with this fantastic mixture and glazed them with a sticky chocolate ganache.

-And don’t worry if you don’t have a generous friend living in Italy, you can find Bronte pistachio cream online here (currently sold out) and here.
+And don’t worry if you don’t have a generous friend living in Italy, you can find Bronte pistachio cream online here and here.
 And if you’re living in Turkey, here’s a very nice substitute: Bronte’s Turkish cousin, Fıstıko!
 It has twice the amount of pistachios (%80) and is much more grainy than the Italian version, but I’m sure it will work great with the recipe (can be found at Carrefour Express).